ITU-BDSA23-GROUP22/Chirp/docs/report.md

 ![SequenceFunctionality](Diagrams/SequenceOfFunctionality.drawio.png "UML Diagram of the Sequence of Functionality")
 <!-- <img src="Diagrams/SequenceOfFunctionality.drawio.png" alt="UML Diagram of the domain model" style="height:500px;"/> -->
 > The sequence diagram of interactions between subsystems through _Chirp!_ on Public Timeline.
-We have illustrated this with an unauthorized user using the application to view the public timeline.

 ![SequencePrivateTimeline](Diagrams/SubSystemSequenceDiagramPrivateTimeline.drawio.png "UML Diagram of the Sequence of Private Timeline")
 <!-- <img src="Diagrams/SubSystemSequenceDiagramPrivateTimeline.drawio.png" alt="UML Diagram of the domain model" style="height:500px;"/> -->
 > The sequence diagram of interactions between subsystems through _Chirp!_ on Private Timeline.
-We have illustrated this with an unauthorized user using the application to view the public timeline.

 ![SequenceMyTimeline](Diagrams/SubSystemSequenceDiagramMyTimeline.drawio.png "UML Diagram of the Sequence of My Timeline")
 <!-- <img src="Diagrams/SubSystemSequenceDiagramMyTimeline.drawio.png" alt="UML Diagram of the domain model" style="height:500px;"/> -->
 > The sequence diagram of interactions between subsystems through Chirp! on My Timeline.
-We have illustrated this with an unauthorized user using the application to view the public timeline.

 ![SequenceShareCheep](Diagrams/SubSystemSequenceDiagramShareCheep.drawio.png "UML Diagram of the Sequence of ShareCheep")
 <!--<img src="Diagrams/SubSystemSequenceDiagramShareCheep.drawio.png" alt="UML Diagram of the domain model" style="height:500px;"/>-->
 > The sequence diagram of interactions between subsystems through _Chirp!_ for the Share Cheep feature.
-We have illustrated this with an unauthorized user using the application to view the public timeline.

 ![SequenceFollowAuthor](Diagrams/SubSystemSequenceDiagramFollowAuthor.drawio.png "UML Diagram of the Sequence of FollowAuthor")
 <!-- <img src="Diagrams/SubSystemSequenceDiagramFollowAuthor.drawio.png" alt="UML Diagram of the domain model" style="height:500px;"/>-->
 > The sequence diagram of interactions between subsystems through _Chirp!_ for the Follow feature.
-We have illustrated this with an unauthorized user using the application to view the public timeline.

 ![SequenceUnfollowAuthor](Diagrams/SubSystemsSequenceDiagramUnfollowAuthor.drawio.png "UML Diagram of the Sequence of UnfollowAuthor")
 <!-- <img src="Diagrams/SubSystemsSequenceDiagramUnfollowAuthor.drawio.png" alt="UML Diagram of the domain model" style="height:500px;"/>-->
 > The sequence diagram of interactions between subsystems through _Chirp!_ for the Unfollow feature.
-We have illustrated this with an unauthorized user using the application to view the public timeline.

 ![SequenceUnfollowAuthor](Diagrams/SubSystemSequenceDiagramAuthors.drawio.png "UML Diagram of the Sequence of Author")
 <!-- <img src="Diagrams/SubSystemSequenceDiagramAuthors.drawio.png" alt="UML Diagram of the domain model" style="height:500px;"/> -->
 > The sequence diagram of interactions between subsystems through _Chirp!_ on Authors.
-We have illustrated this with an unauthorized user using the application to view the public timeline.

 ![SequenceUnfollowAuthor](Diagrams/SubSystemSequenceDiagramForgetMe.drawio.png "UML Diagram of the Sequence of Author")
 <!-- <img src="Diagrams/SubSystemSequenceDiagramAuthors.drawio.png" alt="UML Diagram of the domain model" style="height:500px;"/> -->
 > The sequence diagram of interactions between subsystems through _Chirp!_ for the Forget Me feature.
-We have illustrated this with an unauthorized user using the application to view the public timeline.

 ![SequenceUnfollowAuthor](Diagrams/SubSystemDiagramAboutMe.drawio.png "UML Diagram of the Sequence of Author")
 <!-- <img src="Diagrams/SubSystemSequenceDiagramAuthors.drawio.png" alt="UML Diagram of the domain model" style="height:500px;"/> -->
 > The sequence diagram of interactions between subsystems through _Chirp!_ on About Me.
-We have illustrated this with an unauthorized user using the application to view the public timeline.

 ![SequenceUnfollowAuthor](Diagrams/SubSystemDiagramDownloadInfo.drawio.png "UML Diagram of the Sequence of Author")
 <!-- <img src="Diagrams/SubSystemSequenceDiagramAuthors.drawio.png" alt="UML Diagram of the domain model" style="height:500px;"/> -->
 > The sequence diagram of interactions between subsystems through _Chirp!_ for the Download Information feature.
-We have illustrated this with an unauthorized user using the application to view the public timeline.

 # Process